yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Termination
 {: #proto-termination}

-The IdO may request early termination of the STAR certificate by POSTing a termination request to the order URL, as described in {{protocol-details-canceling}}.
+The IdO may request early termination of the STAR certificate by sending a cancellation request to the order resource, as described in {{protocol-details-canceling}}.
 After the CA receives and verifies the request, it shall:

 - Cancel the automatic renewal process for the STAR certificate;
-- Change the certificate publication resource to return an error indicating the termination of the delegation to any external client;
+- Change the certificate publication resource to return an error indicating the termination of the issuance;
 - Change the status of the order to "canceled".

 Note that it is not necessary to explicitly revoke the short-term certificate.